 In the second, we perform a qualitative user study where we ask 13 programmers to rate the quality of the results returned by \textsc{Codec} and a number of competitive methods.

-In the third, we examine the speedup realized by our so-called ``reverse encoder,'' that enables a fast, analytic approximation to the likelihood that each program was generated by the search context.
+In the third, we examine the runtime efficiency of our so-called ``reverse encoder,'' that enables a fast, analytic approximation to the likelihood that each program was generated by the search context.